tsgates/arch-wiki-markdown/wiki/Guake.md

 Guake takes all the width of your display by default and there's no such option in "Preferences".
-To change width you can edit the program itself which is python script.
+To change width you can edit the program itself (/usr/bin/guake) which is python script.
+Find that string:

-    # nano /usr/bin/guake

-Find that string

     width = 100

 It is width value in percents, change it to whatever you like.

-If you want to align new "narrowed" window left or right find string
+If you want to align new "narrowed" window left or right find string (just below the 'width' line above).

-    if halignment == ALIGN_CENTER:
+    halignment = self.client.get_int(KEY('/general/window_halignment'))

-and replace CENTER with LEFT or RIGHT.
+and replace the part after the '=' sign with "ALIGN_LEFT" or "ALIGN_RIGHT".

+To avoid overwrites on update, save it as /usr/local/bin/guake and remember to make it executable.

+Window alignment can also be set in gconf, under apps > guake > general
+> halignment.
+0 sets it to center, 1 to right, 2 to left.
+(However, the width setting in gconf seems to have no effect and still requires editing the python script as explained above.)

 Dual monitor workaround
 -----------------------

 The traditional patch for dual monitors is no longer available, but a workaround is to define the start points for the window.

-    # nano /usr/bin/guake
+Edit /usr/bin/guake.
 Find that string

     window_rect.y = 0

-is the default point in Y coordinate if you need change for the width of top desktop bar (or the long from the top of the bar to below), if you use it, and add the default x coordinate in the line below, for positioned the window I use
+is the default point in Y coordinate if you need change for the width of top desktop bar (or the long from the top of the bar to below), if you use it, and add the default x coordinate in the line below, for positioned the window I use:

            window_rect.x = total_width - window_rect.width
            window_rect.y = 24
            window_rect.x = 1024
            return window_rect

 My first window is 1024 pixels and my second window is 1280 pixels, so guake get size of the first window from left to right which is why I